Skip to Content

 New information following the change in COVID-19 alert levels. massey.ac.nz/coronavirus

 The Graduate Diploma in Arts (Psychology) will give you the equivalent of an undergraduate major in psychology without completing a second bachelor’s degree.

 A Massey Graduate Diploma in Arts (Psychology) is a bridging tool for graduates in other subjects to get the equivalent of a major in psychology.
-You can then apply for postgraduate studies in psychology if you wish.

 You’ll ask questions such as:

 Massey graduates more researchers and clinical psychologists than any other university in New Zealand.
-We’re connected to a wide range of community and statutory organisations, and produce unique and applied psychology research and training that’s recognised nationally and internationally.
-This expertise enhances the reputation of your degree and ensures your knowledge is relevant to today’s society.Massey is ranked in the world’s top 250 universities for psychology by the Quacquarelli Symonds (QS) ranking.
+We’re connected to a wide range of community and statutory organisations.
+We produce unique and applied psychology research and training that’s recognised nationally and internationally.
+This expertise enhances the reputation of your degree and ensures your knowledge is relevant to today’s society.

-A GDipArts (Psychology) can provide knowledge and skills relevant to a broad selection of applied psychology areas including clinical, health, education, community, industrial and organisational psychology.
+A Graduate Diploma in Arts (Psychology) can provide knowledge and skills relevant to a broad selection of applied psychology areas including clinical, health, education, community, industrial and organisational psychology.
 These diverse options mean you can study what you are most passionate about and carry that passion forward into your career.

-The knowledge of human behaviour and interactions that you’ll gain from psychology will be useful in many
+The knowledge of human behaviour and interactions that you’ll gain from psychology will be useful in many careers including:

 If you want to be a registered psychologist, you can explore your qualification options in our psychology pathways tool.